Focus on what is important and in your control.

 Lepidolite was “discovered” relatively recently by the metaphysical community and so it was not included in any early lapidaries, texts that describe gemstones and their powers.
 It was first documented in the 18th century and originally named “lilalite” as tribute to its lilac-purple coloring.
 Some sources say that the name came from the Hindu word lila, meaning “divine play.”
 While this story is delightful, the former story is much more likely.
 Later, its official name was changed to Lepidolite, which comes from the Greek word lepidos meaning “scale” a reference to Lepidolite’s scaly, shimmery appearance – which is caused by flakes of lithium.

 Lepidolite is one of the most important natural sources for lithium, a soft silvery-white metal.
-Lithium is the lightest metal on earth and is used to make millions of objects and gadgets beloved by the western world, from airplanes to cellphones, from kitchen blenders to batteries.
+Lithium is the lightest metal on earth and is used to make millions of objects and gadgets beloved by the modern world, from airplanes to cellphones, from kitchen blenders to batteries.
 It also is used to make the mood-stabilizing drug, Lithium, which is used to treat the manic phase of bi-polar disorder.

 Ethically Sourced Lepidolite